kyverno/website/content/en/docs/Installation/_index.md

   Installation and configuration details for Kyverno using `Helm` or `kubectl`.
 ---

+Kyverno is installable using Helm or deploying from the manifest directly.
+When using either of these methods, there are no other steps required to get Kyverno up and running.

+{{% alert title="Note" color="info" %}}
+Currently, Kyverno only supports a single replica in the `Deployment` resource.
+{{% /alert %}}

 ## Install Kyverno using Helm

 Add the Kyverno Helm repository.